 A password is needed just about anytime you are conducting any type of transaction on the internet.
 How to remember all the passwords is the tricky part.
 One insufficient solution many people choose is to keep them simple or use the same one over and over.

 However, owning a small business means owning data and understanding the security required to protect the data.
 New information is constantly acquired related to your customers, your financial details, and all the vendors and contractors with whom you work.
 All it takes is one hacker with sophisticated software and you could expose your business in a way you never wanted to.
-From lost trust among your clients, to costly lawsuits for the damage done, protecting your company from data theft is among your most important responsibilities.
-At C4 Operations we take security serious, and that is why we use a multi-factor authentication process.
+From lost trust among your clients to costly lawsuits for the damage done, protecting your company from data theft is among your most important responsibilities.
+At C4 Operations we take security seriously, and that is why we use a multi-factor authentication process.
 When you log in to our website, you will be sent a text or email to authenticate the computer you are working on.
 This added layer helps protect your account but it also needs to work with a strong password.
 With a secure password strategy, you’re well on your way to foiling online attacks.

 So how do you protect yourself?
 Be Smart and Be Aware.